Table of Contents

-Obviously the minimum space needed would depend on the type of dance (a belly dance drum solo, for example, requires less space than a ballet piece with leaps and jumps) and on the number of the dancers.
+Obviously, the minimum space needed would depend on the type of dance (a belly dance drum solo, for example, requires less space than a ballet piece with leaps and jumps) and on the number of dancers.

-In the video on this page I was in a quite big studio and could finally enjoy moving around as I pleased, since the area at home where I practise is rather small.
+In the video on this page, I was in a quite big studio and could finally enjoy moving around as I pleased since the area at home where I practice is rather small.

 Lighting in the Dance Studio